ecetuanahezer/ecetuanahezer/README.md

 ## Hi there, I'm Ece! 👋

-I'm a data scientist passionate about data analysis, machine learning, and building cool projects with Python.
+I'm a Data Scientist and analytical thinker passionate about transforming raw data into actionable business insights.
+Focused on data analysis, machine learning model development, and building cool projects with Python and visualization tools.

 #### 🛠️ Tech Stack
 - **Languages**: Python, SQL, R, Java